SirVeggie/Dynasty-Builder/README.md

 **City Center** - The building built in the center of the city

 ### City building
-- Create a 6 house ring and place a pagoda in the middle to build a city
+Create a 6 house ring and place a [**City Center**](#terms) in the middle to build a city\
-- Upgrade a city by building an additional ring around the [**City Center**](#terms)
+Upgrade a city by building an additional ring around the [**City Center**](#terms)\
-- A new ring must be build as full as possible
+A new ring must be build as full as possible\
-- Minimum of 4 houses for level 1 ring, minimum of 6 for above
+Minimum of 4 houses for level 1 ring, minimum of 6 for above\
-- [**City Centers**](#terms) can be built on any tile, including water, canyons and mountains
+[**City Centers**](#terms) can be built on any tile, including water, canyons and mountains\
-- Houses replaced with tokens do not count towards a new ring
+Houses replaced with tokens do not count towards a new ring\
-- All previous rings must be complete before upgrading a city
+All previous rings must be complete before upgrading a city\
-- City consists of connected houses, areas that do not connect do not count towards the rings
+City consists of connected houses, areas that do not connect do not count towards the rings\
-- If a city center is being built on top of a friendly unit, move that unit to any valid adjacent tile
+If a city center is being built on top of a friendly unit, move that unit to any valid adjacent tile

 ### Houses
-- Houses can be built on [**Friendly Territory**](#terms), or next to a unit
+Houses can be built on [**Friendly Territory**](#terms), or next to a unit\
-- Houses cannot be built on [**Conflicted Territory**](#terms)
+Houses cannot be built on [**Conflicted Territory**](#terms)\
-- Houses cannot be built on top of water, canyon or mountain tiles
+Houses cannot be built on top of water, canyon or mountain tiles\
-- Houses can be destroyed by enemy units by moving on top of them or by attacking
+Houses can be destroyed by enemy units by moving on top of them or by attacking

 ### City features
-City has range of **level x 2**.\
+City has a range calculated by **level x 2**\
-City has a static base defense of 4.\
+City has a static base defense of 4\
-Each adjacent house grants +1 defense.\
+Each adjacent house grants +1 defense

 ### City types
 **Level 1 - Town**\